 The Zone Indicator

 A new optional feature to the FIMCO Hydro Indexing Valves is the Zone Indicator.
 Now you no longer need to guess which zone will come on next.
 This simple little button on top of the cam has an arrow which points to the active zone.
 The zone indicator is great to use when testing or performing maintenance on your irrigation system.
 When the pump is turned off, just simply index the cam to your desired section by pushing down on the zone indicator.
 When the pump is turned back on the system will automatically start on that section.
+The Zone Indicator can be purchased as a separate item.

 How the hydro indexing valve works